The Living Lab

 Project status

-After the project officially started in September 2021 with the handover of the funding approval notice, the focus in the first project phase was on planning and approvals.
-This first phase was completed with a positive investment decision (FID) by the consortium partners.
-The second phase of the project, which began in June 2023 and focuses on construction, was launched with great publicity in the presence of the Minister Presidents of Saxony and Saxony-Anhalt with the groundbreaking ceremony.The construction of the eight wind turbines was completed in May 2024, and the converted transport pipeline was successfully commissioned in April 2025.
-The gradual commissioning of the electrolysis has been underway since the end of 2025.
+After the project officially started in September 2021 with the handover of the funding approval notice, planning and permitting were the focus in the first project phase.
+This first phase was completed with a positive final investment decision (FID) by the consortium partners.
+The second project phase, launched in June 2023 and focused on construction, was publicly initiated with the first groundbreaking ceremony in the presence of the Minister-Presidents of Saxony and Saxony-Anhalt.
+In May 2024, the construction of the eight wind turbines was already completed, and the converted transport pipeline was successfully commissioned in April 2025.
+The gradual commissioning of the electrolysis plant has been underway since the end of 2025.

 Cornelia Müller-Pagel

-Spokeswoman of the consortium and
+consortium and

 Head of Green Gases